NETWAYS/rt-extension-usersearch/README.md

 );
 ```

+This also works for sub group members included in the configured group.

 ### Group by User-CustomField

 If you want to group results by a CustomField which applies to users, you can use: